AndRemy/AndRemy/README.md

 -->

 - :computer: 9+ years in SDLC | 6+ years as Technical Project Manager
-- :telescope: I’m currently working at Crowdtsaffing as an OnSite Data Analyst for Google
+- :telescope: I’m currently working at Crowdstaffing as an OnSite Data Analyst for Google
 - :mortar_board: MBA | M.Sc.
 Business Analytics | B.E.
 Software Engineering
 - :round_pushpin: From Perú 🇵🇪, living in California :us:
 - 🤔 I’m looking for help to build a Product Management career and improve in Machine Learning